ashleydavis/rfsd-web-page-eleventy/src/outline.md

 Now we take Photosphere to production!

-Along the way we'll create a monorepo, convert our code to TypeScript.
+Along the way we'll create a monorepo and convert our code to TypeScript.

 We'll also revisit refactoring, update our code to upload multiple photos at once, and finally we'll implement pagination.